Treeteey/SCHOOL21_projects/README.md

 Cat/Grep (individual project) bash standard commands and work with flags

 SmartCalc (individual project) - requires installed Qt6 and qmake.
 Builds on Windows/Linux/MacOS.
-On linux testes using Qt5 - Plot doesnt work correctly (works in debug mode) and expressions with X.
+On linux testes using Qt5 - Plot doesnt work correctly (works in debug mode) and expressions with X. Call "make" then "make run"